barebox/barebox/Documentation/devel/porting.rst

 .. note::
-   If your new SoC requires early boot drivers, like e.g. memory controller setup.
-Refer to the next section.
+   If your new SoC requires early boot drivers, like e.g. memory controller setup, refer to the next section.

 Often drivers can be ported from other projects.
 Candidates are the Linux kernel, the bootloader maintained by the vendor or other